 /Witch of the Vale

 /Trust The Pain

 /Trust The Pain EP

-This young Scottish duo were the talk of Infest 2019, thanks to their powerful, unmissable set that opened the Saturday of the festival.
+This young Scottish duo was the talk of Infest 2019, thanks to their powerful, unmissable set that opened the Saturday of the festival.
 A group inspired apparently by downtempo electronics, the folk of their homeland, and the faded glamour of decades past, it rapidly became clear that they had a unique sound.
-Part of that is down to vocalist Erin’s extraordinary, clear voice, that she puts to excellent use on this chilling single.
-The song feels consumed by guilt, and fear, as her voice dominates the delicate synth constructions behind.
+Part of that is down to vocalist Erin’s extraordinary, clear voice, which she puts to excellent use on this chilling single.
+The song feels consumed by guilt, and fear, as her voice dominates the delicate synth constructions behind it.
 Mark my words – a duo to watch as we head further into this new decade.

 /Voodoo In My Blood

 /Ritual Spirit EP